stolksdorf/DefaultNodeProj/README.md

 - `node_modules` - Code for the node packages we pulled in using `npm` are stored here.
 Don't touch.
 - `app.js` - Our heart of our apllication.
 Setups up our server and declares any resources we need.
 - `package.json` - Machine readable description of our project.
 Let's Heroku know what it should do with the project.
-- 'Procfile' - Command(s) that Heroku will run when it spins up a dyno.
+- `Procfile` - Command(s) that Heroku will run when it spins up a dyno.

 ###Client Side